SALP Chapter 5

 "You're pale."

-The man spoke roughly as he scooped Lanthe up in his arms.
+The man muttered roughly and scooped Lanthe up in his arms.

 Her breath seemed to stop.